lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 # Conclusion

 Now we have seen what it takes to create a basic application that uses OpenCV to read and display image data.
-We have also seen how our application works with each type of image input it accepts including still images, video files, and live video from the USB camera.
+We have also seen how the application works with each type of image input it accepts including still images, video files, and live video from the USB camera.
 We will be using the basic framework from this step of the tutorial as we move forward building up the application step-by-step.
 Next, in Tutorial Step 2 we will be adding the ability to process images and actually detect cars.

 # Navigation